-- Tax invoices or simplified tax invoice (cash sale receipt) - Credit notes and debit notes - Purchase invoices, customs entries, receipts for the payment of customs duty or tax - Details of the amounts of tax charged on each supply made or received - Tax account showing the totals of the output tax and the input tax of each period - Stock records - Details of each supply of goods and services from the business premises
+- copies of all tax invoices or simplified tax invoices (cash sale receipt) issued in serial number order - copies of all credit notes and debit notes issued in chronological order - purchase invoices, customs entries, receipts for the payment of customs duty or tax - details of the amounts of tax charged on each supply made or received - tax account showing the totals of the output tax and the input tax of each period and a net total of tax payable or excess tax carried forward - stock records - details of each supply of goods and services from the business premises.

-The unit of currency for tax invoices shall be KES.
-Where an invoice is issued in another currency, the KES equivalent should be at least added to the face of the invoice.
+The unit of currency for tax invoices shall be Kenyan shillings (KES).
+Where an invoice is issued in another/foreign currency, the KES equivalent should be at least added to the face of the invoice.

-Failure to retain or maintain a document as required under a tax law without reasonable cause attracts a penalty equal to the higher of 10% of the amount of tax payable under the tax law to which the document relates or KES 100,000 where no tax is payable.
+Failure to retain or maintain a document as required under a tax law without reasonable cause for a period is an offence and attracts a penalty equal to the higher of 10% of the amount of tax payable under the tax law to which the document relates or KES100,000 where no tax is payable.